 However today we have options to create XML sitemaps for search engines.XML site map is a list of all pages in our site in an XML format.
 The search engines easily recognize this format and hence is highly recommended.
 There are many online site map generator tools available that could crawl our website and generate XML site maps easily.
 But for WordPress sites, we do not have to depend on these online tools as several free WordPress plugins can create XML site maps.
 In this blog, we will see two different plugins that can be easily used to generate XML site maps.

 Plugin1: Yoast SEO

-The latest version of Yoast plugin has completely different configuration settings for sitemap than its previous versions.
-The below instructions are for the latest version of Yoast plugin.
+The latest version of the Yoast plugin has completely different configuration settings for the sitemap than its previous versions.
+The below instructions are for the latest version of the Yoast plugin.
 Once this plugin is installed we can go to the plugin’s general settings from the admin side panel.
-In this section under the features tab, we have XML sitemap option.
+In this section under the features tab, we have an XML sitemap option.
 Here we can enable XML sitemap and click the save changes button at the bottom.

 By default, this plugin creates a sitemap for posts, pages, post categories, and post tags.
 Here at blogtriangle, I do not include post category and post tags in XML site maps.
 We can go to the category section under taxonomies in search appearance options of the plugin and set the option to show categories in search results as No.

 Then we have to save the changes by clicking the save changes button.
-This will exclude post category from the XML site map.
+This will exclude the post category from the XML site map.
 Similarly to exclude post tag from the site map, go to tags section under taxonomies in search appearance options of the plugin and do the same.